paypal/buttonmanager-sdk-php/README.md

 }
 ```

-   * Install the SDK as a dependency using composer or the install.php script.
+   * Install the SDK as a dependency using composer.
-   * Require `vendor/autoload.php` OR `PPBootStrap.php` in your application depending on whether you used composer or the custom installer.
+   * Require `vendor/autoload.php` in your application.
    * Choose how you would like to configure the SDK - You can either:
       * Create a hashmap containing configuration parameters and pass it to the service object, OR
       * Create a `sdk_config.ini` file and set the PP_CONFIG_PATH constant to point to the directory where this file exists.